 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Chronic Lymphocytic Leukemia.
 To see other pages, use the colored boxes on the right side of your screen.
 Think of those boxes as a roadmap to this full guide.
 Or, click “Next” at the bottom of each page.

 Leukemia is a cancer of the blood.
 Leukemia begins when normal blood cells change and grow uncontrollably.
-Chronic lymphocytic leukemia (CLL) is a cancer of the lymphocytes, a type of white blood cell involved in the body's immune system.
-For about half of people with CLL, the disease grows and progresses slowly, and it may take years for symptoms to appear or for treatment to be needed.
+Chronic lymphocytic leukemia (CLL) is a cancer of the lymphocytes, a type of white blood cell involved in the body’s immune system.
+In some people with CLL, the disease grows and progresses slowly, and it may take years for symptoms to appear or for treatment to be needed.
 In fact, some patients may never need treatment for their CLL.
-The other half of people who develop CLL have a type of CLL that grows more quickly and need treatment sooner.
+In other patients the disease grows more quickly and needs treatment sooner.

 There are two general types of CLL, and it is important for doctors to find out whether the disease is caused by the overgrowth of T cells or B cells.
 The T-cell type of CLL, (now called T-cell prolymphocytic leukemia) is much less common (about 1% of people with CLL have this type) than the B-cell type of the disease (more than 95% of people with CLL have the B-cell type).

 Most often, CLL is diagnosed when too many abnormal lymphocytes are found in the blood.
 However, the same disease can occur when the abnormal lymphocytes are mostly in the lymph nodes but not in the blood.
 This is called small lymphocytic lymphoma, but it behaves very similarly to CLL.